CraftyBoss/MP1R-Exlaunch-Base/README.md

-# SMO-Exlaunch-Base
+# MP1R-Exlaunch-Base

-A base repository using exlaunch-cmake that contains code for modifying Super Mario Odyssey 1.0.
+A base repository using exlaunch-cmake that contains code for modifying Metroid Prime 1: Remastered.

-# Notes

-Currently untested
+Contains barebones code necessary for modifying game code, as well as a working implementation of imgui.

 # Credits